 The best block printing paint I could find is at Colouricious, an online shop specializing in block printing supplies.
 They also sell wooden printing blocks.

 The dress I made from so-called peace silk, which is my absolute favourite fabric ever.
-It’s named peace silk, because no silkworms are harmed or killed in the production process.
-You can find peace silk fabrics at FabricTreasury an etsy shop in India with lots of fantastic, hand-made fabric on offer.
+It’s named peace silk because no silkworms are harmed or killed in the production process.